Troubleshoot donation form errors

 Donors may experience minor hiccups when filling out our donation forms.
 Here are the errors they may see, with notes about what they mean and how you can help them move forward with their contributions.

-Create/claim a Stripe account and connect it to Give Lively.
+Connect a new or existing Stripe account to Give Lively.
 It’s a required first step.

 When someone makes a donation through Give Lively, we rely on an independent business, called Stripe, to process the payment and then disburse it to your nonprofit’s bank account.